-Feasibility Study for the Future Circular Collider reaches its mid-point
+Feasibility Study for the Future Circular Collider continues until Spring 2025

 CERN’s main facility, the LHC, will complete its mission around 2040, and the international particle physics community is already working on various options for the design of the accelerator that could succeed it - the Future Circular Collider (FCC).

 CERN invited local communities to a public meeting dedicated to the Feasibility Study on 24 April 2024.
-More information here.
+In December 2024, CERN meets up with the local community in seven different communes, for public meetings about the geological field studies.
+More information here (in French).

 Detailed information about the FCC study is available in our explainer "Future Circular Collider Study".